About Us | Rodeo Events | FAQ | Gallery

 Q: What is the Ontario Little Buckaroos?

-A: The Ontario Little Buckaroos program is a division of the Ontario High School Rodeo Association (OHSRA) which allows for school aged children from Kindergarten to Grade 5 to participate in youth rodeo events.
+A: The Ontario Little Buckaroos program is a division of the Ontario High School Rodeo Association (OHSRA) which allows for school aged children from Kindergarten to Grade 4 to participate in youth rodeo events (youth in grade 5 and up are eligible to join the Ontario Junior High School Rodeo Association as of the 2021/2022 school year).

 Q: Why did the Ontario Little Buckaroos program get created?